baskuit/pinyon/src/state/readme.md

 # SolvedState

 A state that is solved does not necessarily have to have the same interface as `ChanceState`.
-However being a chance state for the solvers to work, so it is common to 'upgrade' a ChanceState to a SolvedState.
-In practice, by this process all solved states are also chance states.
+However being a chance state is required for the solvers to work, and it is common to 'upgrade' a ChanceState to a SolvedState using the `FullTraversal` class.
+In practice, by this process all solved states are also chance states, and so deriving `SolvedState : public ChanceState` is justified.

 # Wrapping a State